julienmoumne/hotshell/README.md

 As developers and system admins we sometimes spend too much time finding and typing commands on the shell.

-We rely on a variety of methods to recall commands : search engines, reverse-search-history, previous-history, aliases, auto-completion, scripts, ..
+We rely on a variety of methods to recall commands : search engines, reverse-search-history, aliases, auto-completion, ..

 While they are effective, they require superfluous lookups and keystrokes.

-I have found myself searching too many times how to lookup patterns in files or checking if a port is open.

-Hotshell can be used to define a system wide menu containing such commands :
+Hotshell can be used to define a system wide menu containing often and not so often used commands :

 ```javascript
 // file ~/.hs/hs.js